 Does the DMCA protect me if I post the offending content?

 NO!
 The DMCA safe harbor immunity only applies to situations where an independent user of a website or app has uploaded the offending content.
-If the owner or an employee uploads the content, then there is no immunity.
+No immunity exists if the owner or an employee uploads the content.
 If “the Zuck” uploads infringing material to Facebook, the DMCA will not protect the site because of his position with the company.
-If I upload offending material to Facebook, the DMCA will protect Facebook because I am not employed by the company.
+If I upload offending content to Facebook, the DMCA will protect Facebook because the company does not employ me.
 Speak with a lawyer if you are unclear about this distinction.
 It is important.

 Do I need a third party to be my agent?

 No. You can do it yourself.
 However, you need to understand something important.
 If you act as the agent, your name, email address, and phone number will be available online for all to see since it will be registered in the public database of agents maintained by the Copyright Office and disclosed on your site or app.
 At a minimum, you are looking at a tsunami of email spam and sales calls.
 In a worst-case scenario, weirdos can start contacting you or show up at your door.
-And when we say “weirdos,” we’re not even talking about your creepy Uncle Chuck.
+And when we say “weirdos,” we’re not even talking about your creepy Uncle Chuck or the guy with the clown costume on standing by the hedge out front.

 What does it cost?